MerkDesigns/RankDB/README.md

 - Expandable and collapsable Account Groups (For the actual degenerates with 1million accounts)
 - Sorting accounts by rank regardless of groups (click on role icons to sort)
 - Move banned accounts into their own section (dont use groups because sorting will keep banned accounts in their own category)
-- Track dodged games and see how long the next penalty is going to be.
-- Customize the app with themes (import / export them or use the premade themes)
 - Export and import all your data in password-protected encrypted backups
-- Check for app updates from inside RankDB (doesnt update automatically)
+- Check for app updates from inside RankDB (doesnt update automatically) New additions:
+- Themes editor. create, import and export themes or use premade themes that come native with the app
+- Privacy Mode (incase you stream the application and dont want everyone to see the Account names)
+- Game Dodge counter, log your dodged games to see how long the next comp-ban will be after dodging
+- Discord Rich Presence (Discord activity show you using RankDB when its open. hover over rank activity icon to see since when you use it)

 ## Windows Warning